insilico/SEITRNet/Readme.md

 #### Parameters

+- n: (int) Number of nodes in the network.
 - network_type: (str) The type of network to create.
 This can be one of the following:

   - ER: Erdős-Renyi random graph